1. Study Abroad for J.D. Students

 d) For further details and information about eligibility, application deadlines, and program requirements about these study abroad programs, contact the Director of International Legal Studies Programs.

 e) Upon completion of the study abroad program, students must provide official final transcripts to the Director of International Legal Studies for the purpose of translating credits earned during the program accordingly.
+NOTE: Students participating in a student abroad program may not be eligible for graduation until the official final transcript is received and credits are converted accordingly and recorded on the student’s Harvard Law School record.

 2. Berkeley Exchange Program for J.D.
 Students